How to choose the best lead, collar, and harness for a Jack Russell terrier

 Jack Russell collar

 Dog collars are still a legal requirement in the UK and must be worn by a dog whenever they are out of the house, even if they are on a lead with a harness.
-The collar must have an ID tag which displays the owner’s name and contact details on and should be clearly legible.
+The collar must have an ID tag that displays the owner’s name and contact details and should be clearly legible.

 Jack Russell collars come in all shapes and sizes.
 Some dogs like to ‘go to ground’, and explore through undergrowth or down holes in search of prey.
-For this reason it’s important to get a collar that doesn’t snag or get stuck.
+For this reason, it’s important to get a collar that doesn’t snag or get stuck.

 We love these LED collars, they light up in the dark making your dog visible to you and others.
 It’s a great extra layer of safety in winter.

-Unfortunately there are many injuries and even deaths from collar related accidents.
-Best practise is to never leave a collar on your dog when unsupervised, and especially with other dogs, they only need them on while out on a walk.
+Unfortunately, there are many injuries and even deaths from collar-related accidents.
+Best practise is to never leave a collar on your dog when unsupervised, and especially with other dogs; they only need them on while out on a walk.

 It goes without saying to never use prong collars, electric collars, or choker collars.